Kr0nox/WRO2022Senior/README.md

 We as a team chose to communicate with our EV3 over a Wi-Fi connection. </br>
 Disclaimer: You will need to install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)</br> You connect to your EV3 in the lejos "EV3 Control".
 Check the IP-address there and put it into the out/artifacts/WRO_jar/start.bat.
-Now every time you want to test your program, just build the jar and run start.bat and it will put it on the EV3.
+Now every time you want to team.brickfire.test your program, just build the jar and run start.bat and it will put it on the EV3.

 ## Structure
 ### Packages